FAQs and Key Narratives

 Global network social-media reach of over five million fans and followers.

-Ranked the last six years among the Top Ten Global Social-Good Organizations by NGO Advisor (recently rebranded as thedotgood): 7th in 2019, 2020, and 2021; 6th in 2022; 5th in 2023 and 2024.
+Ranked the last seven years among the Top Ten Global Social-Good Organizations by NGO Advisor (recently rebranded as thedotgood): 7th in 2019, 2020, and 2021; 6th in 2022; 5th in 2023, 2024, and 2025.

-Nominated for the Nobel Peace Prize the last three years (2022, 2023, 2024).
+Nominated for the Nobel Peace Prize each of the last five years.

 Marketing deliverables usually include the following external communications: